iL0g1c/dukeprime/README.md

 The span is the timespan that you would like to view your patrols in.

 ### ```test```
-###Use:
+### Use:
 To start a quiz in which you can practice your missile countermeasures.
+Respond with  the number of the fox code.
+Ex. type "1" for a fox 1 missile.

 ### ```userlogs <pilot: @mention> <type: patrols|radars|kills|disables|sars>```
 ### Use: